 In the United States alone, treatment of soft tissue injuries as well as acute and chronic pain exceeds $100 billion in annual services.
 Some laser treatments are now covered by insurance, making laser therapy effective and lucrative for medical practitioners.
-As a result, many distributors are out to exploit this emerging market.

 1. Average Power